 Bio

-Chase Strangio is Deputy Director for Transgender Justice with the ACLU’s LGBT & HIV Project and a nationally recognized expert on transgender rights.
+Chase Strangio is Co-Director of the ACLU’s LGBT & HIV Project as well as a nationally recognized expert on transgender rights.
 Chase’s work includes impact litigation, as well as legislative and administrative advocacy, on behalf of LGBTQ people and people living with HIV across the United States.

 Prior to joining the ACLU, Chase was an Equal Justice Works fellow and the Director of Prisoner Justice Initiatives at the Sylvia Rivera Law Project, where he represented transgender and gender non-conforming individuals in confinement settings.
 In 2012, Chase co-founded the Lorena Borjas Community Fund, an organization that provides direct bail/bond assistance to LGBTQ immigrants in criminal and immigration cases.
 Chase is a graduate of Northeastern University School of Law and Grinnell College.

-Chase is counsel in the ACLU’s challenge to North Carolina’s notorious HB2, Carcaño, et al. v.
+Chase was counsel in the ACLU’s challenge to North Carolina’s notorious HB2, Carcaño, et al. v.
 Cooper, et al, the ACLU’s challenge to Trump’s trans military ban, Stone v.
 Trump, and the case of Aimee Stephens, R.G. & G.R.
-Harris Funeral Homes v EEOC, which will be heard by the Supreme Court in October 2019.
+Harris Funeral Homes v EEOC, which resulted in a landmark 6-3 ruling from the Supreme Court finding the 1964 Civil Rights Act's prohibition on sex discrimination in employment extended to discrimination against LGBTQ workers.

 Selected Appearances:

-Rachel Maddow, Vice, NowThis, PBC NewsHour, Democracy Now, Pod Save America
+Rachel Maddow, Vice, NowThis, PBS NewsHour, Democracy Now, Pod Save America

 Selected Commentary:

-What Is a “Male Body”?, Slate; The new war on identity politics is actually a very old way of repressing marginalized Americans, Quartz; To My Fellow White Others, The Progressive; Martina Navratilova Is Breaking My Heart, The Advocate
+Trans and Abortion Rights Activists Are Fighting for The Same Thing, TIME What Is a “Male Body”?, Slate; The new war on identity politics is actually a very old way of repressing marginalized Americans, Quartz; To My Fellow White Others, The Progressive

 Awards & Honors: